 The Marshallville Chronicles…(Vingette from “119,“ by John Thomas McElheny and Cynthia Farr Kinkel, told in remembrance of Marian Y. Clay McElheny of Marshallville, GA.)

 Tom sat up in bed.
-“When did that happened?”
+“When did it happen?”

 “At five o’clock this morning,” his mother replied.

 Tom blinked his eyes and stared at the clock.
 “Mama, it’s only three-thirty.”

 But Marian was convinced, so he humored her.
 “Why don’t you call him, and tell him whatever he’s planning to do at five o’clock, not to do it.”